sunny-lan-coder/AbsoluteTouchUI/README.md

 ## Notes

-- You must disable raw input in the target program!
 - While absolute mode is active, your touchpad can only be used to move the cursor -- clicking, scrolling, gestures, etc. will be disabled.
+- If your cursor does not move in-game, you may have to disable raw input mode.

 ## Command-line arguments